 Getting the right lighting is an incredibly important – but often overlooked – aspect of improving your home.
 It can add warmth and ambience, is quick and easy to update, and it doesn’t have to break the bank.

-3. Layer up your rugs
+3. Layer your rugs

 Whether you have red wine stains or grubby paw prints to hide, or you just want to give your living area an edgy new look, layering up some rugs is a quick and easy way to give your room texture and cosiness.
-Plus, it works just as well on carpet as it does on hard floors.
+Plus, it works just as well on carpets as it does on hard floors.

 Layering rugs is simply the act of placing rugs on top of each other to create a layered effect.
-There are dozens of different types of rugs you can choose from – Persian, jute, faux fur, etc. – and depending on your style, you can be as adventurous as you like.
+There are dozens of different types of rugs you can choose from – Persian, jute, faux fur, for example – and depending on your style, you can be as adventurous as you like.

 If you prefer a bohemian look, you can go all out with contrasting textures, colours, and prints, or you can keep it classic and stick to simple colours and neutral rugs.

 4. Consider your curtains (or blinds)

-Curtains usually always look good on big windows, and softer colours look great during the summer months.
-If you have small windows, or a more casually-styled room, a blind might work better – plus they’re much easier to clean.
+Curtains usually always look good on big windows and softer colours look great during the summer months.
+If you have small windows, or a more casually-styled room, a blind might work better – plus, they’re much easier to clean.

-Whether you want your window coverings to be purely functional or mainly decorative – or maybe a bit of both – there’s something out there for everyone.
+Whether you want your window coverings to be purely functional or mainly decorative (or maybe a bit of both) there’s something out there for everyone.

 5. Paint your walls

 If you’re hesitant about painting an entire room or living area, you could always paint a single wall or alcove as a feature wall for a pretty pop of colour.
-Plus, you’ll save a few pennies this way too.
+You’ll save a few pennies this way too.

 6. Liven up your sofa

 If you don’t want to splurge on a new sofa, you can easily liven up your couch by adding some new cushions or throws.
-Cushions have got to be the most versatile of all the soft furnishings.
+Cushions have got to be the most versatile of all soft furnishings.
 There are so many different colours, shapes, sizes and textures, and mixing them up can create a fun, artistic effect.

-Bright throws are also an easy way to add cosiness, colour, and texture to an old and tired sofa.
+Bright throws are also an easy way to add cosiness, colour, and texture to an old, tired sofa.
 Simply draping a pretty throw over an armchair or sofa can help give a brand new look to your living area.
-There are plenty of lovely low cost throws available at IKEA.
+There are plenty of lovely, low cost throws available at IKEA.

 7. Buy a big mirror

 If you don’t already have a large mirror in your living area, you might want to consider getting one.
-Mirrors reflect light and make the whole place look bigger and brighter – plus, they also look great on the wall too.
+Mirrors reflect light and make the whole place look bigger and brighter – and look great on the wall too.

 Have a browse of some IKEA mirrors here, or, if you prefer more antique furnishings, you can pop along to your local second-hand shop and see what they have.

 8. Paint the floor

-If you want to make your living area seem brighter you can paint your floorboards white, which is a great way of giving the illusion of light and space.
-Or, if you’re feeling more adventurous, black painted floorboards are very on trend right now.
+If you want to make your living area seem brighter, you can paint your floorboards white, which is a great way of giving the illusion of light and space.
+Or, if you’re feeling more adventurous, black-painted floorboards are very on-trend right now.

 9. Hang some statement wallpaper

 Hanging some patterned wallpaper to make a feature wall or chimney breast is an easy way to make a big statement for a small price.
-Wallpaper is one of the easiest ways to invigorate a tired living space and inject character into a room that’s currently a bit bland.
+Wallpaper is one of the easiest ways to invigorate a tired living space and inject character into a room that’s a bit bland.

-If you think you want to make a statement with your wallpaper but aren’t 100% convinced, you can even get some peel and stick wallpaper – so if you change your mind, you can just peel it off.
-To get inspired, why not have a look at some of these peel and stick wallpaper designs?
+If you think you want to make a statement with your wallpaper but aren’t 100% convinced, you can even get some peel-and-stick wallpaper – so if you change your mind, you can just peel it off.
+To get inspired, why not have a look at WallsNeedLove’s list of peel-and-stick wallpaper designs?

 10. Get creative with art

 There are so many different ways to inject some creativity into your living area.
-For example, you could hang lots of stylish black and white photos on one wall, prop up oversized wall art against the wall, or choose a large, eye-catching painting to hang as your room’s main feature.
+For example, you could hang lots of stylish black and white photos on one wall, prop up oversized wall art against another – or choose a large, eye-catching painting to hang as your room’s main feature.

-Many of us like to keep a close eye on our budgets, so it’s great to see what a difference you can make with a few well placed plants, or a mirror in the right place.
+Many of us like to keep a close eye on our budgets, so it’s great to see what a difference you can make with a few well-placed plants or a mirror in the right place.
 Plus, as the place we relax, entertain, and call home, there’s really nowhere better to get creative.